pmem/pmemkv/src/README.md

  * class pmem::kv::config to setup parameters to open/create database
  * class pmem::kv::tx for grouping operations into a single atomic action
  * class pmem::kv::db::iterator to iterate over records in db
+ * enum class pmem::kv::status containing all possible statuses returned by most of public functions